halfhp/ScalaSpringExperiment/README.md

 Since the initial release of Scala 3 I've considered upgrading various non-trivial personal and professional projects from 2.13 to 3, but until recently (2025) always ultimately declined to upgrade.

-After getting over the various deprecation hurdles, The biggest headaches have been with the level of compatibility tools like IntellIJ offer, and the relatively small market share scala 3 currently has for Scala projects and libraries.
+After getting over the deprecation hurdles,
+The biggest headaches have been with the level of compatibility tools like IntellIJ offer, and the relatively small market share scala 3 currently has of Scala projects and libraries.
 Builds can also slow to a crawl or hang during non-trivial refactorings.
 Compile times are also up, and builds will randomly fail, only to succeed after a second or third retry.

-The jury is still out on whether the migration is worthwhile for most existing projects.
-I am reasonably convinced at this point, however, that it makes sense to use Scala 3 for new projects.
+The jury is still out on whether the migration is worthwhile for established projects, but as of 2025 I do feel like Scala 3 is the way to go.

 I'll try to keep this project updated with things I learn as I go.